-NURS 126 CLINICAL PRACTICE III Refine nursing knowledge, skills and ethical comportment in the role of a practical nursing student to provide safe and effective care for clients across the lifespan with stable or predictable health problems and assisting with those whose conditions are critical or unpredictable.
+NURS 126 CLINICAL PRACTICE III

+Refine nursing knowledge, skills and ethical comportment in the role of a practical nursing student to provide safe and effective care for clients across the lifespan with stable or predictable health problems and assisting with those whose conditions are critical or unpredictable.
 Critical thinking, effective and therapeutic communication, nursing process, management of nursing care, and delegation of unlicensed assistive persons are incorporated into the clinical experience.
 (3 cr)

-NURS 127 PRACTICAL NURSING II: INTRODUCTION TO MEDICAL SURGICAL NURSING

-Examine safe and effective client care of the bio-psychosocial individual along the healthillness continuum.
-Students will be involved in teaching and learning activities that enhance critical thinking skills, examine aspects of self-determination, health promotion, disease prevention and evidence based practice.
+NURS 127 PRACTICAL NURSING II: INTRODUCTION TO MEDICAL SURGICAL NURSING involved in teaching and learning activities that enhance critical thinking skills, examine aspects of self-determination, health promotion, disease prevention and evidence based practice.
 Students will increase their understanding of nursing process and prioritization in the care of culturally unique clients across the lifespan in an ethical and legal manner.
 (2 cr)